Mikceroese/GPianoroll/README.md

    `MuseGAN_DBG_chroma.ipynb` [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mikceroese/GPianoroll/MuseGAN_DBG_chroma.ipynb)
    The notebook is completely runnable in Colab, and we optimized RAM and GPU usage for fully online reproducibility!
  - **A pretrained version** of the baseline, result of running the notebook.
- - **Code for running experiments**, which include the description of the model, a rudimentary GUI, and auxiliary code for loading the model and running the experiments.
+ - **Code for running experiments**, which include the description of the model, a GUI, and auxiliary code for loading the model and running the experiments.
+ - **Example MIDI files**, available in the 'docs' folder.

 # Running the code